vostok/spaceport/README.md

 # Spaceport

-All-in-one Vostok development infrastructure with integration tests inside.
-All component images you may find at [Docker Hub](https://hub.docker.com/u/vstk/).

-Spaceport is useful in two cases:
+Spaceport is used to run Vostok infrastructure on a single host for development purposes.
+It contains all Vostok components which are configured to work with each other out-of-the-box.

-1. In combination with [launchpad](https://github.com/vostok/launchpad), to test newly created Vostok-instrumented applications.
+Use Spaceport with [Launchpad](https://github.com/vostok/launchpad) to test newly created Vostok-instrumented applications.

-2. To fix bugs or develop new components in Vostok.
+Vostok contributors can also use Spaceport to fix bugs or develop new Vostok components.

-## Get Started
+## Installation

 [Docker](https://docs.docker.com/engine/installation/) (and `docker-compose`) are prerequisites.
-Check that you have them in your PATH:
+Check that you have them in your `PATH`:

 ```
 $ docker --version